mintedreward/heartmail/rxc-app/db/friends.md

 [Russell Brand](https://www.russellbrand.com).
 Celebrity podcaster.

 [Dr. Joe Dispenza](https://drjoedispenza.com).
 Our community is made up of doers, people who want to be challenged to do the uncommon, the supernatural, and the mystical.

+[Hoover Institution](https://www.hoover.org).
+With its eminent scholars and world-renowned Library and Archives, the Hoover Institution is a public policy think tank that seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity, while securing and safeguarding peace for America and all mankind.